A fractional Hadamard formula and applications: Introduction

+The paper is organized as follows.
+In Section \ref{S:Not-per}, we provide preliminary results on convergence properties of integral functional, inner approximations of functions in $\cH^s_0(\Omega)$ and on properties of minimizers of \eqref{eq:def-lambda-sp}.
+In Section~\ref{sec:doma-pert-assoc}, we introduce notation related to domain deformations and related quantities.
 In Section \ref{S:Onse-side} we establish a preliminary variant of Theorem~\ref{th:Shape-deriv}, which is given in Proposition~\ref{prop:shape-deriv}.
 In this variant, the constant $\G(1+s)^2$ in \eqref{eq:right-der-main-th} is replaced by an implicitly given value which still depends on cut-off data.
 The proofs of the main results, as stated in this introduction, are then completed in Section \ref{S:proofs}.
 Finally, Section \ref{s:proof-Lemma-conv} is devoted to the proof of the main technical ingredient of the paper, which is given by Proposition \ref{lem:lim-ok}.\\

 \textbf{Acknowledgements:} This work is supported by DAAD and BMBF (Germany) within the project 57385104.
 The authors would like to thank Sven Jarohs for helpful discussions.
 M.M Fall's work is supported by the Alexander von Humboldt foundation.